groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/add-checkbox-annotations-pdf-groupdocs-java/_index.md

 }
 ```

-**What's happening here?** The `Annotator` class is your main interface for working with PDF annotations.
-The try-with-resources syntax automatically handles cleanup – a Java best practice that prevents memory leaks.

-**Pro tip**: Always use the full path to your PDF file, and make sure the file isn't open in another application (like Adobe Reader) when running your code.
+> **Pro tip:** Use the absolute path to avoid “file not found” issues, and ensure the PDF isn’t open in another application.

-### Step 2: Create and Configure Your Checkbox
+### Step 2: Create and Configure Your Checkbox Component

-This is where the magic happens.
-You're not just adding a checkbox – you're creating an interactive element with custom properties:
+Now we create a `CheckBoxComponent`.
+This is where you define appearance, state, and optional replies:

 ```java
 import com.groupdocs.annotation.models.Rectangle;